RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 1. Click the link above to go to the GitHub page where the patcher is.
 2. Download `RiiConnect24Patcher.bat` if you are on Windows, and `RiiConnect24Patcher.sh` if you are on a Unix system
 3. On Windows run `RiiConnect24Patcher.bat`.
-On Unix systems, open terminal and type `bash`, then drag `RiiConnect24Patcher.sh`into the terminal then press enter.
-It should look like this `bash RiiConnect24Patcher.sh`.
+On Unix systems, open Terminal and type `bash`, then drag `RiiConnect24Patcher.sh` into the terminal then press enter.
+It should look like this: `bash RiiConnect24Patcher.sh`.
 4. Press 1 to choose "`Start`" and confirm your selection by pressing `ENTER`.
 (NOTE: These screenshots are from the Windows version of the patcher.)
 ![RiiConnect24 Patcher Main Screen](/images/RC24_Patcher/1.JPG)
 5. Select the device you're patching for.